-To add these navigation links to the article detail page, you need to find the corresponding template file for the article detail.
-In Anqi CMS, this is usually located in the current template directory.{模型table}/detail.htmlFile, for example, if your website uses an article model, the file path may bearticle/detail.html.
-After opening this file, you can insert the corresponding template code at the position where you want to display the previous and next articles.
+You need to find the corresponding template file for the article details page to add these navigation items.
+In Anqi CMS, this is usually located in the current template directory.{模型table}/detail.htmlfile, for example, if your website uses an article model, then the file path might bearticle/detail.html.
+After opening this file, you can insert the corresponding template code at the location where you want to display the previous and next articles.

-Below is a simplified code example of integrating navigation for the previous and next articles in an article detail page template.
+Here is a simplified code example of integrating navigation for the previous and next articles in an article detail page template:

 <div class="article-navigation">